-Uncertainty in this base-case model result was assessed through a probabilistic sensitivity analysis.
+Uncertainty in the base-case model results was assessed through a probabilistic sensitivity analysis.
 Average costs and QALYs were determined from 100,000 individual-level runs of the model with a unique set of draws from distributions around costs, utilities, and probabilities.
-Average QALYs for radical prostatectomy were lower than the lowest estimates for active surveillance in over one-third of the runs, and higher than the lighest estimates in nearly 20%.
-In other words, while a substantial QALY benefit for active surveillance was observed in our base-case estimate, the true benefit may be even greater; on the other hand, we cannot exclude the possibility that radical prostatectomy has greater benefits for some patients.
+Average QALYs for radical prostatectomy were lower than the lowest estimates for active surveillance in approximately 30% of the runs; QALYs were higher than the highest estimates in another 16%.
 Formal results of the probabilistic sensitivity analysis are described and discussed in the body of this review.